paultechguy/DdnsUpdate.NET/src/DdnsUpdate.Application/plugins/readme.txt

 This directory contains sub-directories of DdnsUpdate.NET plugins.
-Each plugin implements the interface from IDdnsUpdateProvider.
+Each plugin implements the IDdnsUpdatePlugin interface.

 When DdnsUpdate.NET starts up, it will dynamically loads all plugins in all subdirectories.
-To disable a plugin, delete, move, or "comment out" a plugin.
-You can comment out a plugin by starting the directory name with a '#' symbol.
+To disable a plugin, delete it, move it, or "comment out" a plugin.
+To comment out a plugin, the directory name should begin with a '#' symbol.